 - Rising interest rates and/or credit spreads of the fixed-income investments can reduce the market value of the asset portfolio.
-There is a natural hedge provided by the liabilities, as interest rate increases it decreases their market value, thus absorbing part of the impact.
-Hence, the net position, managed in the line with the Minimum Risk Benchmark, is sensitive to interest rate movements. - A decline in the market value of assets other than fixed income, driven by equity and/or property markets could adversely impact the available surplus; - A change in foreign exchange rates could have an impact for Convex Group, as the asset portfolio is denominated in USD, while future liabilities are also denominated in other currencies, including GBP, EUR, JPY and CAD.
-Thus, FX movements are expected to have an impact on future non-USD denominated liability and expense related cashflows. - An increase in inflation rate may lead to a nominal increase in the value of Group liabilities and other expenses, and affect valuation of assets in the Group portfolio.
-Progress has been made to develop a methodology to identify and measure inflation risk on the Group balance sheet, and a measurement of inflation risk is currently captured within the market risk appetite.
-Investment strategies that mitigate inflation risk, such as investment in infrastructure equity, are planned to be executed in 2022. - Changes in equity prices or mis-valued assets can reduce the value of investments.
-This could impact Convex Group, as the portfolio includes exposure to Kize Capital, with an equity sensitive portion of the fund.
-This investment sits in the Holding Co. - Differences an uncertainty in real estate cash flows is a source of property risk.
-A portion of Kize capital is real estate risk sensitive
+From an economic point of view, there is a natural hedge provided by the liabilities, as interest rate increases it decreases their market value, thus absorbing part of the impact.
+Hence, the net position, managed in line with the Minimum Risk Benchmark, is sensitive to interest rate movements. - A decline in the market value of assets other than fixed income, driven by equity and/or property markets could adversely impact the available surplus. - A change in foreign exchange rates could have an impact for Convex Group, due to any potential currency mismatches between assets (cash exposures, investment assets and any currency hedging derivatives) and liabilities (claims and expenses) as well as any currency mismatch between claims and internal reinsurance recoverables.

+- An increase in inflation rate may lead to a nominal increase in the value of Group liabilities and other expenses, and affect valuation of assets in the Group portfolio.
+A measurement of inflation risk is currently captured within the market risk appetite.
+Investment and derivative strategies that mitigate inflation risk have been implemented since 2021. - Changes in equity prices or mis-valued assets can reduce the value of investments. - Differences and uncertainty in real estate cash flows is a source of property risk.